vavr-io/vavr-kotlin/README.md

 # JΛVΛSLΛNG Kotlin

-JΛVΛSLΛNG Kotlin is a set of Kotlin niceties for the [JΛVΛSLΛNG](javaslang.io) functional collections library.
+JΛVΛSLΛNG Kotlin is a set of Kotlin niceties for the [JΛVΛSLΛNG](javaslang.io) functional collections library:

-Niceties include:
 - factory methods with names more unique than `of`
 - extension methods as appropriate
 - conversions to and from Kotlin collections